-JART Comments (September 2022) Reference Source of Comment Applicant Response (October 2022) JART Response Report/Date: Cultural Heritage Impact Assessment Report December 2021 МНВС General NEC Staff MHBC would like to meet with NEC Staff, JART Peer Reviewer (ASI) and the Town of Halton Hills Heritage Planner to discuss comments #1 and #4.
+JART Comments (September 2022) Reference Source of Comment Applicant Response (October 2022) JART Response (May 2023) oort/Date: Cultural Heritage Impact Assessment Report December 2021 MHBC General MHBC would like to meet with NEC Staff, JART Peer Reviewer (ASI) and the Town of Halton Hills Heritage Planner to discuss comments #1 and #4.
 The primary purpose of the Cultural Heritage Impact Assessment was to determine if the subject site contained an important built heritage resource or cultural heritage landscape that required protection.
 Archaeological resources were addressed in a separate technical report and this report was reviewed as relevant background information when completing this assessment.
 The other technical reports do not directly contribute to the understanding of the cultural heritage landscape of the area.
 Applicable information has been included and referenced in the Cultural Heritage Impact Assessment.
 As part of this assessment, MHBC conducted an appropriate level of research, site investigation and reviewed relevant historic information pertaining to the subject site and surrounding area to determine the cultural heritage value.
 Based on the JART review, it is our understanding that it is agreed that the subject site does not contain a built heritage resource.
 The JART reviewers have requested additional research to confirm the subject site does not contain a cultural heritage landscape requiring protection.
 It is clear from our research that this site does not represent a cultural heritage landscape that is valued by the community and warranting long term protection.
-The subject site does not contain any built features, is isolated, surrounded by existing approved aggregate operations, is small in size, does not have significant historical value, does not contain unique features and is typical of a rural agricultural landscape in this area of Ontario.
-Based on the assessment completed, MHBC is confident in our conclusion that this property
+The subject site does not contain any built features, is isolated, surrounded by existing approved aggregate operations, is small in size, does not contain unique features and is typical of a rural agricultural landscape in this area of Ontario.
+Based on the assessment completed, MHBC is confident in our conclusion that this property Addressed.

-JART Comments (September 2022) Reference Source of Comment Applicant Response (October 2022) JART Response NEC Staff contend this conclusion is premature given that a description and assessment of the cultural heritage landscape does not consider multiple components contained with the provided NEP and PPS definition that are present on and in proximity to the subject lands. • P30 - similarly, sections 8.1 and 8.2 require redrafting to address the NEC concerns identified in Sections 5.3 and 5.4, 7.1 and 7.3. • P31 - similarly, section 9 requires redrafting to address the NEC concerns identified in Sections 5.3 and 5.4, 7.1, 7.3, 8.1 and 8.2.
-In general, the conclusions of the report are not shared by NEC Staff.
-Broadly, NEC Staff would identify that the definition of the cultural heritage resource provided by the NEP (2017) includes cultural heritage landscapes.
-Any broad conclusion made on the topic of cultural heritage landscapes.
-Any broad conclusion made on the topic of cultural heritage landscapes.
-Any broad conclusion made on the topic of cultural heritage landscape of the area as detailed in our comments. • General: • The following aspects of cultural heritage landscapes need to be explored in the Cultural Heritage limpact Assessment • Heritage landscape as it relates to indigenous community history.
-The report identifies historic ties to the Anishnaabe and the Haudenosaunee peoples • Heritage landscape as it relates to known archaeological sites identified in the submitted Stage 1-3 Archaeological Assessments • Interrelationships between known archaeological Assessments • Interrelationships between known archaeological sites, indigenous community heritage, and natural heritage features present in the study area. • How the UNESCO designation applied to the properties affects the cultural heritage value of the area, as well as the principles of the Man in the biosphere program and how they apply to interrelationships of all aspects contained within the definition of cultural heritage landscapes provided by the NEP (2017). • How the cultural heritage and Planning reports encompass natural and cultural does not contain a cultural heritage landscape requiring conservation.
+JART Comments (September 2022) Reference Source of Comment Applicant Response (October 2022) JART Response (May 2023) ASSESSMENT OF THE AUTOMOTORY O does not contain a cultural heritage landscape requiring conservation.
 From our perspective, this site is an appropriate location to consider for an expansion to an existing mineral aggregate operation based on consideration of cultural heritage resources.
 In preparation of our original report, the policies, development criteria and definitions of the NEP were considered, however JART should refer to the MHBC Planning Report for a complete policy analysis of the Niagara Escarpment Plan.
 If the agencies have additional information about the subject site that has not been considered as part of the Cultural Heritage Impact Assessment, could you please provide this information to MHBC and we will determine if it impacts our conclusions in the report.
 In addition, please note the following: • The PPS references identification by UNESCO as a world heritage site.
 This property has not been identified by UNESCO as a world heritage site.
-The World Heritage Site program is different from the World Biosphere Reserve program.
-The PPS definition referenced varies from the NEP definition referenced varies from the NEP definition of CHL, which specifically references the World Heritage Site program.
+The World Biosphere Reserve program.
+The PPS definition of CHL, which specifically references the World Heritage Site program.
 CHL evaluation is carried out further in the report, and it was determined the properties do not constitute a significant CHL.
 Being within the Escarpment Plan Area does not necessarily mean a property is a significant cultural heritage landscape. • Regarding the comment on the Gap, the Joint Board decision for the previous Milton Quarry extension in 2007 dealt with the Gap.
 There was a specific program/plan that was required and is still in progress to provide for screening the gap.
 This item is unrelated to the proposed Milton Quarry East Extension.
-The subject lands are also not currently related to the quarry operation.
+The subject lands are also not currently related to the proposed Milton Quarry East Extension.
+The subject lands are also not currently related to the proposed Milton Quarry peration.